Thursday, December 31, 2015

 Charles Dickens's A Christmas Carol was published as a novella on December 19, 1843, in London.
 For me, the 1951 Alastair Sim film version--released as Scrooge in the UK--is one of the most perfect realizations of literature to film ever created.

 Wiki lists more than 100 adaptations of Charles Dickens’ A Christmas Carol, for theater, radio, opera, graphic novel, TV, and including at least 21 films, starting with a 1901 British silent.
-That number doesn’t include the parodies and homages, such as the numerous TV series that have a Christmas Carol episode (looking at you Bewitched and The Odd Couple).
-The AV Club has a good list.
-Everyone has their favorites: mine are Scrooged (yes, Bill Murray), and the Alastair Sim version, which tops the list for many generations of holiday viewers.
+That number doesn’t include the parodies and homages, such as the numerous TV series that have a Christmas Carol episode.
+Everyone has their favorites: mine are Scrooged (Bill Murray), the 2022 Apple TV Spirited with Will Ferrell and Ryan Reynolds, and the Alastair Sim version, which tops the list for many generations of holiday viewers.

 What is it that sets the Alastair Sim version produced and directed by Brian Desmond Hurst apart from the rest?